mariahenkel/dothraki_gf/documentation/paper_text_01.md

 The provision of the GF resource grammar library as an easy-to-use tool may, one the one hand, be more time consuming, but, on the other hand, enables more people to use it - even without the expert knowledge.

 Stats: Wie viele Funktionen in einer Resource Grammar, wie lange dauert sowas?
+(Buch)

-(Buch) As the workload of building a full resource grammar exeeds the time frame for this term paper, the goal and first milestone of our project is to create a mini resource grammar, similar to ..., to lay the foundation for a full resource grammar.
+As the workload of building a full resource grammar exeeds the time frame for this term paper, the first big milestone of our project is to create a mini resource grammar, similar to the Italian mini resource grammar, an example in chapter 9 of Ranta's book ("Chapter Title", 2011), to lay the foundation for a full resource grammar.
+Other than in Ranta's example, we use the categories and structure of a full resource grammar (see Figure 1) to make a later expansion easier.

-#### 2.2 Aim, Scope and ....
+Figure 1

 #### 2.3 Program Structure and Functions
+Just like the GF repositories (Détrez & Camilleri, 2016), our full project is hosted on GitHub (Henkel & Kuckuck, 2016) so that others may see, use and contribute to it.
+It consists of the following parts:

+Aufbau des Projekts (Ordnerstruktur, vorher noch umbenennen?)

 #### 2.4 Examples

 ### 3 Discussion